-Return data for the System was calculated by the custodian, Northern Trust, using time-weighted return methodology that was verified by the System's consultant, Windmark Investment Partners (WIP).
+Return data for the System was calculated by the custodian, Northern Trust, using time-weighted return methodology.
 Valuations are based on published national securities exchange prices, when available.
 Real estate and private equity investments are reported at appraised value which approximates fair value.
 Valuations are reconciled between the investment managers and the custodian bank.
-For all functions other than return data, WIP is an advisory consultant.